 URA, HDB release land for 1,880 homes, including EC in Tampines

-SINGAPORE: The Urban Redevelopment Authority (URA) and Housing & Development Board (HDB) have released three sites at Dairy Farm Road, Sims Drive and Tampines Avenue 10 for sale.
+SINGAPORE: The Urban Redevelopment Authority (URA) and Housing and Development Board (HDB) have released three sites for sale at Dairy Farm Road, Sims Drive and Tampines Avenue 10.

-The URA site at Dairy Farm Road is for residential development and commercial use at the first storey, authorities said in a press release on Thursday (May 31).
+The URA site at Dairy Farm Road, under the Confirmed List, is for residential development and commercial use at the first storey, authorities said in a press release on Thursday (May 31).
 The site at Sims Drive is for residential purposes and the site at Tampines Avenue 10 is slated for an HDB executive condominium.

 All three sites have a lease of 99 years and can yield an estimated 1,880 residential units, with about 500 housing units at Dairy Farm Road, 680 at Sims Drive and up to 700 at Tampines Avenue 10.